OpenNMT/Tokenizer/docs/options.md

 ### `sp_model_path` (string, default: `""`)

 Path to the SentencePiece model.

 To replicate `spm_encode`, the tokenization mode should be `none`.
+If another mode is selected, SentencePiece will be used as a subtokenizer and receive tokens as inputs.

 ### `sp_nbest_size` (int, default: `0`)